ClockWorkKid/Bangla-Number-Recognition-CNN/README.md

 # Bangla Number Recognition with CNN on MATLAB
-Using a deep convolutional neural network to recognize bengali numbers from voice input.
+Using a deep convolutional neural network to recognize bengali numbers from voice input (Closed Project)